oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 Multiple unescaped `*` MUST NOT occur in a single string.
 When part of the serial number, the special characters `?`, `*` and `\` MUST be escaped with `\`.

+> Note: A backslash MUST be escaped itself in a JSON string.

 *Examples 1:*

 ```